-Completion of the gas L/gas H conversion program
+Completion of the gas L / gas H conversion program

 After eleven local authority areas were converted in 2023, the final nine towns and municipalities still supplied with low-calorific gas (i.e. gas with low calorific value from the Netherlands, known as 'L gas' or 'lean' gas) on ORES territory were converted to high-calorific gas ('H gas' or 'rich' gas) in 2024.
-In Walloon Brabant, these are-Nivelles and Waterloo.
+In Walloon Brabant, these areas are Tubize, Braine-l'Alleud, Braine-le-Château, Ittre, Nivelles and Waterloo.
 While in Hainaut, they are Brainele-Comte (entities of Hennuyères and Ronquières), Enghien and Silly (zone colored green on the map below).

-This conversion operation required the renewal of several thousand connections, as well as the possible replacement of the pressure regulator located near the aware of the issue in the months leading up to the switch through a communication campaign designed to enable them to adapt or replace any household appliances that tomers are now consuming high-calorific gas.
+This conversion operation required the renewal of several thousand connections, as well as the possible replacement of the pressure regulator located near the meter for some customers.
+These customers were made aware of the issue in the months leading up to the switch through a communication campaign designed to enable them to adapt or replace any household appliances that were too old and incompatible with rich gas.
+Finally, for industrial customers concerned in the conversion area, work to replace the cabin or install peak shavers was also necessary.
+In total, some 30,000 additional customers are now consuming high-calorific gas.
 This sixth phase of the conversion process concluded the program that began in 2019.